PaoloMazzon/Astro/docs/TiledIntegration.md

  wanted to specify the `Player` class in the file `Game/Player.wren` we would use `Game/Player::Player` for the class field.
  4. Map file must be in `assets/` folder.
- 5. All tilesets used must be the same size and loaded by asset compiler.
-For example, if you had 3 different tilesets, they must all be in the `assets/` folder as well properly loaded as sprites so that Astro knows where to find them.
+ 5. All tilesets used must be loaded as textures by the asset compiler.
+You may only have one size of cell width/height per map.

 ![JSON](./filedropdown.png)